 Currently, Skyline Resort Communities' principal activities include the marketing and selling condominium units and lots that are available for sale, which primarily relate to Lakeside Lodge at Deerhurst Resort, (see Section I - Overview above) and Slopeside Lodge at Horseshoe, Golf Cottages and Sanctuary at Deerhurst and at Blue Mountain and planning for future real estate development projects, including rezoning and acquisition of applicable permits.
-In the winter of 2017 the Company launched a new 44 condo project - called Slopeside Lodge, at the Horseshoe Resort, which is more than 95% sold and 40 units have been delivered to purchasers during fiscal three months ended March 31, 2019.
+In the winter of 2017, the Company launched a new 44 condo project - called Slopeside Lodge, at the Horseshoe Resort, which is more than 95% sold and 41 units have been delivered to purchasers by September 30, 2019.